 Qualifying students may register for discounted rates for the HCC, and will have all rights and privileges of full conference registration.
 Verification is required upon registration with a student ID or record of class registration.

 Three day access for students costs $160, and 1 day access for students costs $80.
 Visit our Register page for more information.

 In partnership with Hau‘oli Mau Loa Foundation’s Environmental Leadership Pathways Initiative, the HCC Student Scholarship Program aims to provide a one-of-a-kind career development opportunity for students and emerging professionals interested in pursuing a career in a conservation-related field.
+If accepted, student scholarship recipients are able to attend the conference for a reduced rate of $50.
 Celebrating its 5th year, this program has grown to include high school students, college students and emerging professionals across the Hawaiian Islands.
 This year, HCA is accepting 180 students into the program.

 In addition, the students that are accepted into the Student Scholarship program will also be eligible to participate in the Nāhululeihiwakuipapa Mentorship Program.
 The intention is to provide an opportunity for emerging professionals from Hawai‘i to meet and network with Hawaii’s established professionals in the conservation research and natural resource management community.
 For established professionals, it is an opportunity to mentor the next generation of conservationists, managers and educators, along with sharing their journey in this field.
 Emerging professionals will benefit from one-on-one interaction with respected professionals in their areas of interest.

 Preference will be given to eligible applicants who meet the evaluation criteria:

 - A current Hawaiʻi high school junior or senior, OR a recent graduate of a Hawaiʻi high school

 - An emerging professional that recently graduated, and is no more than three years into his/her career